-- To support existing industrial uses whilst facilitating other compatible emergent industries to energise the centre. - To minimise the impacts of development on adjoining sensitive land uses. - To encourage medium density mixed use development. - To create a cohesive image for the area and encourage contemporary built form responses which provide interest to the streetscape and contribute to an attractive pedestrian environment. - To emphasise the Main Hurstbridge Road frontage with buildings which exemplify the overall character and image of Diamond Creek.

-- To create an native planting theme within front setbacks along Elizabeth Street which will link this area to the character of adjoining parklands. - To improve the public realm and minimise conflicts between cars and pedestrians.
+- To support existing industrial uses whilst facilitating other compatible emergent industries to energise the centre. - To minimise the impacts of development on adjoining sensitive land uses. - To encourage high density mixed use development. - To create a cohesive image for the area and encourage contemporary built form responses which provide interest to the streetscape and contribute to an attractive pedestrian environment. - To emphasise the Main Hurstbridge Road frontage with buildings which exemplify the overall character and image of Diamond Creek. - To create an native planting theme within front setbacks along Elizabeth Street which will link this area to the character of adjoining parklands. - To improve the public realm and minimise conflicts between cars and pedestrians.

-- Review zoning and consider application of a Commercial 3 Zone (C3Z) (or modified ACZ2) to facilitate creative industries, small manufacturers, start-up businesses and residential.

-- Change the functions along the Main

-Hurstbridge Road frontage to intensify the

-land use and increase the amenity along

-this spine of the activity centre.

-- Investigate the opportunity to make

-Station Street one way, to lessen conflicts

-between cars parking and pedestrians and reducing vehicular turning movements, minimising congestion.

-- Investigate implementation of indented parking and a footpath on the western side of Elizabeth Street.

-- Implement Gipson Street bridge duplication as specified in DCPO1, to improve traffic flow to the Activity Centre.
-As part of this, investigate complementary measures to:

-- Improve the amenity of the bridge as an entrance into the centre.
+- Review zoning and consider application of a Commercial 3 Zone (C3Z) (or modified ACZ2) to facilitate creative industries, small manufacturers, start-up businesses and residential. - Change the functions along the Main Hurstbridge Road frontage to intensify the land use and increase the amenity along this spine of the activity centre. - Investigate the opportunity to make Station Street one way, to lessen conflicts between cars parking and pedestrians and reducing vehicular turning movements, minimising congestion. - Investigate implementation of indented parking and a footpath on the western side of Elizabeth Street. - Implement Gipson Street bridge duplication as specified in DCPO1, to improve traffic flow to the Activity Centre.
+As part of this, investigate complementary measures to: - → Improve the amenity of the bridge as an entrance into the centre. - Enhance the connectivity the bridge provides for pedestrians/ cyclists in and out of the centre (e.g. clear provision for cyclists and pedestrians on the bridge).

-- Enhance the connectivity the bridge provides for pedestrians/ cyclists in and out of the centre (e.g. clear provision for cyclists and pedestrians on the bridge). - Provide a safe and non-congested environment in the Station Street precinct, particularly by considering traffic calming devices, pedestrian crossings, carefully-placed parking, etc. - Future development in the precinct should properly consider and adequately respond to flooding constraints, which are identified within the relevant zones and overlays.
+→ Provide a safe and non-congested environment in the Station Street precinct, particularly by considering traffic calming devices, pedestrian crossings, carefully-placed parking, etc.

-- Any future redevelopment of the Diamond Creek Tavern should be reflective of its heritage features and mark the entry to the Diamond Creek Major Activity Centre. - Redevelopment adjacent to the Diamond Creek Tavern should ensure it does not dominate the heritage form.
+- Any future redevelopment of the Diamond Creek Tavern should be reflective of its heritage features and mark the entry to the Diamond Creek Major Activity Centre. - Redevelopment adjacent to the Diamond Creek Tavern should ensure it does not dominate the heritage form. - Built form should present an attractive and articulated façade to provide visual interest. - Limit convenience parking areas to front setbacks landscaped to screen parking areas. - Developments should not provide storage areas within the frontage. - Front fencing along the street boundary is highly discouraged.

-- Built form should present an attractive and articulated façade to provide visual interest. - Limit convenience parking areas to front setbacks landscaped to screen parking areas. - Developments should not provide storage areas within the frontage. - Front fencing along the street boundary is highly discouraged. - Buildings should be designed with active frontages (greater than 60% non-reflective glazing) at ground level to provide a safe and lively environment. - Buildings should present an attractive and articulated façade to provide visual interest to the overall development and offset bulky forms to the rear.
+- Buildings should be designed with active frontages (greater than 60% non-reflective glazing) at ground level to provide a safe and lively environment. - Buildings should present an attractive and articulated façade to provide visual interest to the overall development and offset bulky forms to the rear.